Our pupils reading a selection of the 'celebrating diversity' books bought with the Douglas Stickland Bursary we were awarded.

 In Years 3 to 6, we use a range of approaches including whole class reading and targeted guided reading to enable all children to make progress.
 Children are introduced to rich and challenging texts.
 Children complete a range of tasks based on their class text.
 These tasks focus on specific reading skills such as understanding of vocabulary, inferring, predicting, explaining, retrieving, summarising or sequencing (VIPERS- see below).
 High quality texts have been carefully selected to enable children to develop their reading skills and encourage reading for pleasure.

-We have a wonderful library, which each class visits to select books to read at home.
-During each week, children are given time to read books of their choosing from our class book corners and school library.
+We have a wonderful library that our pupil librarians run, allowing all pupils to select books to read at home.
+Our pupils are given time to read books of their choosing from our class book corners and school library.
 We celebrate national events including ‘World Book day’.

-We are lucky to have a team of fantastic volunteers, including many parents who read with children from around the school on a weekly basis.
+We are lucky to have a team of fantastic volunteers who read with children from around the school on a weekly basis.